childoftext/coleblvck/README.md

 ### Hello there 👋

-I am Cole and I'm involved with Technology and Music.
+I am Cole and I'm involved with all things Technology and Music.

 ---